 It is pretty common nowadays to use the terms Digital Signatures and Electronic Signatures interchangeably, but they are definitely not the same thing.

-Electronic Signatures are merely a digitized version of handwritten signatures.
+An Electronic Signature is merely a digitized version of a handwritten signature.
 It is a legal construct with the same legal standing for identity and authenticity as a handwritten signature on a physical document.
 It is convenient because signers can sign the document online with a click of the mouse or by merely tracing the signature using a finger or a stylus pen.
 However, it doesn't offer the same level of security as Digital Signatures.
 It is essentially an image placed on a

 Why should electronic documents be signed with a Digital Signature?

 For regulation-intensive industries, data integrity-related violations are pretty common.
 This includes forms that are incorrectly signed by the wrong individual, missing signature logs, forging of signatures or related documents or use of pre-signed source documents.
 The following are the benefits of digital signatures:

 - No Tampering - With the level of ease to manipulate electronic documents, Digital Signature guarantees that documents have not been tampered with.

 - Verified Origin - Ensure the origin of documents.
 It verifies the signer's identity and that no changes have been made.

 - Track Time Stamps - Know when the document was actually signed.

 - Eliminate Printed Copies - There is no further need to print and sign documents.